 Emma VandenEinde

-The Mountain West is a very biodiverse region–each town contains detailed stories about its culture and its challenges, and I love learning about it all.
-I enjoy the creativity that comes with captivating listeners with sounds and transporting them to the heart of the scene–something KUNC does frequently.
+Each town throughout Northern Colorado contains detailed stories about its citizens and their challenges, and I love sitting with members of the community and hearing what they have to say.
+It's certainly a joy to join listeners as they're cleaning up the house or driving to work and keep them informed of what's going on around them.
+I also enjoy the creativity that comes with captivating listeners with sounds and transporting them to the heart of the scene–something KUNC does frequently.

-When I’m not hearing your stories, you can find me sinking a disc golf putt or spending time riding my bike outside.
-In the snowy months, I’m usually sipping my second cup of black tea while singing along to some songs on my guitar.
+When I’m not reporting on your stories, you can find me sinking a disc golf putt or spending time riding my bike outside.
+In the snowy months, I’m usually sipping my second cup of black tea or writing songs on my guitar.

 -